ComradeIslander/ZZ/README.md

   FibonacciLucas- where the idea/code for making a starting date point comes from.

   CustomZigZag- main class where work will be done.

+  strings.properties- Text document with headings for functional use in MW